- A.B. (French), College of Arts and Sciences, Cornell University

 In re: Checking Account Overdraft Litigation (Multidistrict Litigation).
 Class action litigation against major US banks for their overdraft fee practices; served as co-team leader and class counsel, obtaining over $430 million in settlement proceeds on behalf of banks’ customers.

-Rick James et al. v.
-UMG Recordings, Inc. Served as co-lead counsel in class action litigation against UMG/EMI over the alleged systematic failure to account properly for income derived from digital downloads and ringtones; obtained $11.5 million settlement on behalf of recording artists, music producers and others.
+In re: Digital Download Litigation.
+Served as co-lead counsel in two class actions against UMG/EMI and Warner Music over the alleged systematic failure to account properly for income derived from digital downloads and ringtones; obtained $23 million cumulative settlement and prospective royalty adjustments on behalf of recording artists, producers and others.

 Opperman et al. v.
-Path et al. Serves as co-lead counsel in class action litigation against Apple and a host of App Developers over the alleged surreptitious harvesting of consumers’ contact information.
+Path et al. Served as co-lead counsel in class action litigation against Apple and a host of App Developers over the alleged surreptitious harvesting of consumers’ contact information; obtained $5.3 million settlement approved by court in March 2018.

 Medical Self Care v.
 NBC.
 Prevailed on summary judgment in dispute regarding the assignment of almost $10 million in advertising time on the NBC television network.